Office of the Vice President for

 - At the beginning of each semester, the Vice President for Enrollment Mgmt & Student Affairs will send a notice to faculty and staff through appropriate communication channels, stating that the committee is available for consultation when anyone is concerned about potentially harmful, threatening, or disruptive behavior of a student or students.

-- All incidents of seriously disruptive or threatening behavior, property damage, violation of University policies, or violated laws should be immediately reported to the Director of Student Life & Services via the Student Incident Reporting Form.
+- All incidents of seriously disruptive or threatening behavior, property damage, violation of University policies, or violated laws should be immediately reported via the Student Incident Reporting Form.
 This form can be found on the UHV website on the Current Students page.

 - In time-sensitive or high-risk situations, a special committee meeting may be called by any member of the committee.

-- All meetings will be chaired by the Director of Student Life & Services.
-In the event the Director of Student Life & Services is unavailable to chair a meeting, the meeting will be chaired by a core member of the committee as determined by the Vice President for Enrollment Mgmt & Student Affairs.
+- In the event the Chair is unavailable, the meeting will be chaired by a core member of the committee as determined by the Vice President for Enrollment Mgmt & Student Affairs.

 - The committee may meet with affected members of the University community who desire to discuss the situation.